Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test looks at the organs in the upper part of your child’s digestive system.
 For this test, your child will swallow barium.
 This is a metallic liquid that coats the inside of his or her organs.
 This helps them show up on an X-ray better.
 Then your child’s healthcare provider will take an X-ray of these organs.

 In this test, a small, flexible tube (endoscope) is used to look at the inside of your child’s digestive tract.
 This tube has a light and a camera lens at the end of it.
 During the test, the healthcare provider may take tissue samples from your child's digestive tract.
 The provider will test these samples.

 These tests are done to look for H. pylori.

 In the past, healthcare providers told people with ulcers to avoid spicy, fatty, or acidic foods.
-But doctors now know this type of diet doesn’t help ulcers.
+But healthcare providers now know this type of diet doesn’t help ulcers.
 In fact, no diet has shown to help people with ulcers.
-If it seems like certain foods make your child’s ulcer worse, talk with his or her healthcare provider.
+If it seems that certain foods make your child’s ulcer worse, talk with his or her healthcare provider.

 Some children and teenagers smoke cigarettes.
 Parents don’t always know that their children smoke.
 Smoking slows the healing process of ulcers and causes ulcers to come back.